The Perfect One Day in San Diego Itinerary for Your First Visit

 I don’t typically recommend attractions that involve wildlife in cages or animal interactions, but this is one of the most popular things to do in San Diego, so I’m sure you’re already aware of it.
 I recommend you research the ethics and mission of any wildlife experience before participating.

-One Day in San Diego Itinerary Options
+One Day in San Diego Itinerary Ideas

 Below, I’ve put together three suggested San Diego one-day itineraries geared toward different interests.
 The first one is a well-rounded San Diego itinerary for first-timers, the second is perfect for museum lovers, and the last features outdoor activities and views.